 Dykstra Hall is the only residence hall on campus set up in clusters, which are comprised of a fully furnished common living area surrounded by six to 10 private rooms.
 This arrangement makes it easy for first-year students to create close friendships that will last throughout their time at Hope and past graduation.
 Clusters are separated by bathrooms; each cluster has a mixture of double and triple rooms.

 Dykstra Hall’s 121 linoleum-tiled rooms contain desks with chairs, closets, dressers and extra-long single beds.
 Students may choose to bunk their beds or keep them separate.
 While there are no closets, each room has shelving units with areas to hang up clothes.
-Internet and cable is also available in each room.
+Internet is also available in each room.
 The windows come with blinds.

 Other rooms in Dykstra Hall include a laundry room, kitchen, computer lab, study areas and lounges.